All about Bengali festivals Recipes About our Bengal

 Rakhi Recipe

-Make Rakhi
+Rakhi Make

 RAKHI THAALI:

-Sisters make the special thaali for this day, which is consists of rakhi grain, kumkum powder for 'tilak', diya (earthen lamp), agarbattis, roli, aipun, flowers and rices.
-Paans and coconut will also in it as these are
+Sisters make the special thaali on the Rakhi day, which consists of rakhi grain, kumkum powder for 'tilak', diya (earthen lamp), agarbattis, roli, aipun, flowers and rices.
+Paan and coconut are also in it and are considered very sacred items for the Hindus.
+This Rakhi thali is very auspicious.

-Hindus.
-This thali is very auspicious.
-At the centre of it there is a swastika which is the symbol of Ganesha.
+At the centre of it there is a swastika which is the symbol of Lord Ganesha.
 First of all the thaali is offered to the family deities, the rice is picked up and showered onto the gods.
 Then the sisters perform the 'arti' to their brothers.
-Now sisters decorate the right wrist of their brothers.
-After tying a rakhi they apply tilak on their forehead and chant the mantras for the welfare and the wish of their long life.
-After this they put some pieces of sweetmeats in the mouth of the brothers and bless them silently.
+Sisters then decorate the right wrist of their brothers.
+After tying a Rakhi they apply tilak on their forehead and chant the mantras for their welfare and wish for long life.
+After Rakhi rituals they offer sweetmeats to their brothers and bless them silently.
 In return the brothers give them some gifts as a token of love.

 Prev Page

-HOME || FESTIVALS || RECIPE || CALENDAR || CALCUTTA || ART & CRAFT || CHAT || E-PUJA || MONTH'S SPECIAL
+HOME || FESTIVALS || DURGA PUJA || RECIPE || CALENDAR || CALCUTTA || ART & CRAFT || CHAT || E-PUJA || MONTH'S SPECIAL

-GREAT INDIANS || BENGALI SECTION || BENGALI MARRIAGE || WALLPAPER || BENGAL || WEATHER || E-CARD
+GREAT INDIANS || BENGALI SECTION || BENGALI MARRIAGE || BABY'S NAME || WALLPAPER || BENGAL || WEATHER || TRAVEL

-MOVIE || WEBSITE LINKS || ASSOCIATIONS || SHOPPING || ASTROLOGY || MUSIC || BEAUTY CARE || NEWS
+MOBILE WALLPAPER || E-CARD || MOVIE || WEBSITE LINKS || ASSOCIATIONS || SHOPPING || ASTROLOGY || MUSIC || BEAUTY CARE

-GUEST CORNER || FEEDBACK ||LINK TO US || FOR ADVERTISING || SERVICES || CONTACT || EDUCATION || JOIN US
+TIGER || NEWS || GUEST CORNER || FEEDBACK || LINK TO US || FOR ADVERTISING || SERVICES || CONTACT || BENGALI CALENDAR

 Graphics, Sound or content copied or produced in part or whole in any media will be illegal.